What do you know about tax accountant salary benchmarks for 2018, along with the duties and demand for such roles in corporate accounting?

 When a manager establishes a starting tax accountant salary, multiple factors come into play — experience level, skills and expertise, and job complexity and duties.
 At the midpoint, candidates have average experience with the necessary skills to meet the job requirements, and the role may be in an industry where competition for talent is moderate.

 Your responsibilities as a tax accountant depend on your level of experience.
-In entry-level tax accountant jobs, you can expect to:
+In entry-level tax accountant jobs, you can expect to do these tasks:

 - Assist with tax preparation